Sebo-the-tramp/Sebo-the-tramp.github.io/content/03_projects/tinysplat/index.md

 ### Gaussians

-Gaussians is a shorthand for Gaussian distribution, which we are familiar from statistics in 1 dimension.
-Hold tight because in this process the dimensions of the Gaussian distribution will go up to 2 and 3.
-The most intuitive way to think of a Gaussian in 3 dimensions (with a lot of abuse in notation) is to think about it as a balloon.
-Of this balloon we can control different proprieties such as the rotation, the color, the size, by inflating it more or less etc.
+Gaussians are shorthand for Gaussian distributions, which are familiar from statistics in one dimension.
+In Gaussian Splatting, the dimensionality increases to 2D and 3D.
+The most intuitive way to think of a Gaussian in three dimensions, with some abuse of notation, is as a balloon whose properties can be controlled: rotation, color, size, and opacity.
 Turns out that in the Gaussian Splatting process, we build the environment by merging together many of these balloons of different dimensions and colors at different positions in the space.
 Take a look at the following image:

 !["The first Gaussian flower - an abstract way of thinking about Gaussian splatting"](flower.jpeg)